jml1996/final_project_1_venv/README.md

 # final_project_1_venv
-CS50 final project from December 2017.

-Updated a bit in October 2020.
+CS50 final project from December 2017, updated a bit in October 2020.

-It essentially converts ascii text to binary, then encodes that binary into English according to the marking system of formal poetic <a href=https://en.wikipedia.org/wiki/Scansion>scansion</a>.
+Converts ascii text to binary, then encodes that binary into English according to the marking system of formal poetic <a href=https://en.wikipedia.org/wiki/Scansion>scansion</a>.

 It's built to handle an html rendition of <a href=http://www.shakespearescanned.com/> this </a> database of Shakespeare, scanned by a dude named Richard Leed.